mikeizbicki/cmc-csci040/project_05/README.md

 1. Create new user accounts
     1. a link to this page should only be visible in your menu if the user is not logged in
     1. if the user attempts to create an account that already exists, they should get an appropriate error message

+        > **HINT:**
+        > You know an account doesn't exist because when you try to run the `INSERT` command,
+        > you get a sqlite error about violating a unique constraint.

     1. the user should be prompted to enter their password twice; if the passwords do not match, they should get an appropriate error message

 1. Create a message